adz21c/Periturf.Web/docs/Extending.md

 ## Serializer

 Periturf.Web provides a *Json* and *Xml* serializer out of the box, but there is a good chance you will want to extend to include other serialization formats.
-Extend *ISerializerSpecification* to build an instance of *ISerializer*, which provides methods providing streams and objects for serialization and deserialization.
+Extend *ISerializerSpecification* to build an instance of *ISerializer*, which provides methods accepting streams and objects for serialization and deserialization.

 ## BodyWriters